Greater productivity, faster execution: Collaborate at scale with our new capabilities.

 (7) ProductBoard reserves the right to monitor the use of the Subscription Services for security and operational purposes and make modifications to the features and functionality of the Subscription Services during the Subscription Term.
 ProductBoard may immediately suspend or throttle access to the Subscriptions Services if (i) ProductBoard reasonably believes that a User or Customer is in breach of this Agreement; (ii) a User or Customer engages in excessive utilization of the Subscription Services which affects, or could reasonably likely (in ProductBoard’s opinion) affect, system availability or performance, or (iii) if ProductBoard in good faith suspects that any third party has gained unauthorized access to the Subscription Services using a credential issued by ProductBoard to Customer or its Users.
 In addition, ProductBoard may temporarily suspend access to the Subscription Services during planned downtime for upgrades and maintenance (of which ProductBoard will use commercially reasonable efforts to provide Users notice in accordance with paragraph 9 below).
 ProductBoard shall not be liable to Customer, its Users, End-Users or any other third party for any such modification, suspension or discontinuation of Customer’s rights to access and use the Subscription Services.

 (8) ProductBoard may use data concerning Customer’s, its Users’ or End Users’ use of the Subscription Services in an aggregated and anonymous manner (“Usage Information”), including but not limited to compiling statistical and performance information related to the operation of the Subscription Services.
-In addition and notwithstanding anything to the contrary, ProductBoard shall have the right to use Customer Property to improve the Subscription Service and to develop additional offerings.
+ProductBoard shall have the right to use Customer Property to improve the Subscription Service and to develop additional offerings.
 The foregoing shall not limit, in any way, ProductBoard’s confidentiality obligations as set forth in Section 6 of the Agreement.
 Customer agrees that ProductBoard may make such information publicly available, provided that (i) such information does not incorporate any Customer Property and (ii) such use does not identify Customer or any Users or End Users either directly or indirectly.
 ProductBoard retains all intellectual property rights in Usage Information.

 (10) Customer is solely responsible for obtaining and maintaining all rights, licenses, and credentials necessary to use Third Party Products.
 In addition, Customer is solely responsible for installing, operating, updating, or otherwise maintaining the operation of such Third Party Products.
 To the maximum extent permitted by applicable law, ProductBoard does not provide any warranties, guaranties or indemnification regarding any Third Party Products, whether or not such products or services are designated by ProductBoard as “certified,” “validated” or otherwise.
 ProductBoard does not have any responsibility or liability for any exchange of data or other interaction occurring directly between Customer or its Users and any provider of a Third Party Product.
 If the availability of all or a portion of the Subscription Services depends on the corresponding availability of Third Party Products, ProductBoard will not be liable to Customer if changes in Third Party Products cause the unavailability of all or a portion of the Subscription Services.
 However, ProductBoard will use commercially reasonable efforts to update the Subscription Services to ensure continued interoperation with Third Party Products.
 Further, Customer acknowledges and agrees that if it gives a Third Party Product access to its ProductBoard account, Customer shall serve as the controller of such information and the Third Party Service Provider serves as the processor for purposes of those data laws and regulations that apply to Customer.
 In no case are such Third Party Service Providers ProductBoard’s Subprocessors.